Stress-Fighting Strategies for...

 Stressors: The ongoing recession has left couples and families financially unstable.
 Strained relationships cause anxiety, and the challenges of balancing family and work create guilt and distress.

 Solutions: Use tough times to come together.
-One survey found 29 percent of couples reported feeling closer during financial struggles.
-A tactic that helped: finding a religious home or other community.
+A tactic that helps: finding a religious home or other community.

 To protect your work-life balance, set boundaries.
 For instance, turn off your Blackberry during and after dinner.
 Communicate your non-available hours clearly to coworkers.